nkDcoder/BankAPITests/README.md

-Make sure the API is up before running the tests.
+Make sure you have 'https://github.com/nkDcoder/BankingAPI.git' setup and the API is up before running the tests.
 Run RunTestAndGenerateReport.bat for running the test Reports are generated at "Reports" folder with timestamp